What is iCloud Backup?

-Locate backups of your iOS and iPadOS devices: Although iCloud backups are stored in iCloud, you can’t find them on iCloud.com.
-See the Apple Support article Locate backups of your iPhone, iPad, and iPod touch.
+Locate backups of your iOS and iPadOS devices: although iCloud backups are stored in iCloud, you cannot find them on iCloud.com.
+See the Apple Support article Locate backups of your iPhone, iPad and iPod touch.

 Apple Watch content is backed up automatically to your paired iPhone.
 See the Apple Support article Back up your Apple Watch.
 You can back up your Mac using Time Machine or store files in iCloud.
 See the Apple Support site Back up your Mac.